syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Overview.md

 * **VisualStyle** - Provides rich set of VisualStyle to customize the look and feel of command bar

-* **Serialization** - Provides options to save and load the state of the CommandBar objects using different storage techniques.
+* **Serialization** - Provides options to save and load the state of the CommandBar.

 N> The CommandBar Framework should be used directly in an application only when there is no requirement for XP style menus and toolbars.
 Refer to the Essential Tools Menus Package for implementing XP style menus and toolbars.